hjacobs/tech.zalando.com/posts/zalando-stored-procedure-wrapper-part-i.md

 annotations and combining this to map stored procedure results to Java objects.
 This was a big improvement, a lot of code was removed, there was not any mapper code to write any more, and therefore the development became less error prone to manual mapping errors.

-Setting the goal higher, we wanted to write even less code and make using stored procedures in our sharded environment comfortable, thus we implemented the “SProc Wrapper” for executing stored procedures.
+Setting the goal higher, we wanted to write even less code and make using stored procedures in our sharded environment comfortable, thus we implemented the "SProc Wrapper" for executing stored procedures.
 Basically, you define a Java method in an interface, use the proper annotations and from there the SProc wrapper takes over, deducing type information and so on to correctly execute the right database procedure,